jamesmeneghello/pynab/README.md

 =====

 Pynab is a rewrite of Newznab, using Python and MongoDB.
-Complexity is way down, consisting of (currently) ~2000 SLoC, compared to Newznab's ~82600.
+Complexity is way down, consisting of (currently) ~2,400 SLoC, compared to Newznab's ~104,000 lines of php/template.
 Performance and reliability are significantly improved, as is maintainability and a noted reduction in the sheer terror I experienced upon looking at some of the NN code in an attempt to fix a few annoying bugs.

 This project was written almost entirely for my own amusement and use, so it's specifically tailored towards what I was looking for in an indexer - fast,